stashed/elasticsearch/docs/elasticsearch.md

   name: sample-elasticsearch-restore
   namespace: demo
   labels:
     kubedb.com/kind: Elasticsearch # this label is mandatory if you are using KubeDB to deploy the database.
+Otherwise, Elasticsearch crd will be stuck in `Initializing` phase.
 spec:
   task:
     name: elasticsearch-restore-6.5